itnatepena/SQL-DB-Intro/README.md

 ![image](https://github.com/itnatepena/SQL-DB-Intro/assets/147539410/883f1942-8d5b-43b7-a138-2f017660e614)

 These SQL scripts will insert sample data into your tables.
-Customize the data as needed for your project.
-After executing these scripts, your database will be populated with authors, categories, and books.
+Customize the data as needed for your own projects.
+After executing these scripts, your database should be populated.
+Lets make sure with a new query.

 ## Step 6: Retrieve All Books